medialab/artoo/grunt.md

 #### A full example

-Want to see a simple but full example of what you can do with **artoo** bookmarklets?
+Want to see a simple but full example of what you can do with **artoo.js** bookmarklets?

-Check out this [gist](https://gist.github.com/Yomguithereal/5d792d88ad6f1fe7c15d) containing a bookmarklet project to scrape and download [Hacker News](Hacker News) data.
+Check out this [gist](https://gist.github.com/Yomguithereal/5d792d88ad6f1fe7c15d) containing a project to scrape and download [Hacker News](Hacker News) data.

 ---

-Note finally that **artoo**'s standard bookmarklets are generated through this task and can be another useful [example](https://github.com/medialab/artoo/blob/master/Gruntfile.js#L98).
+Note finally that **artoo.js**' standard bookmarklets are generated through this task and can be another useful [example](https://github.com/medialab/artoo/blob/master/Gruntfile.js#L98).